Skeleton-based Relational Reasoning for Group Activity Analysis: Experiments

 \subsection{Dataset}

 To evaluate our method, we use the Volleyball dataset~\cite{Ibrahim2016}, which consists of 4,830 snippets (41 frames each) of group activities from professional athletes playing Volleyball.
-The annotation comprises labels referring to four different activities (set, spike, pass and winpoint), in conjunction with an indication on which team is performing the activity (left or right), totaling eight distinct labels (e.g. right spike, left winpoint).
+The dataset annotation comprises labels referring to four different activities (set, spike, pass and winpoint), in conjunction with an indication on which team is performing the activity (left or right), totaling eight distinct labels (e.g. right spike, left winpoint).
 The dataset authors also annotated the individuals actions (nine in total): waiting, setting, digging, falling, spiking, blocking, jumping, moving and standing.
-The players bounding box location at the central frame of the snippet is also provided.
-For evaluation, the dataset authors have separated the data into train, validation and test splits, and report the group activity classification accuracy at the test split, thus we follow the same protocol on our experiments.
+Together with the players action labels, they also provide the bounding box locations at the central frame of the snippet.
+For evaluation, the authors have separated the data into train, validation and test splits, and report the group activity classification accuracy at the test split.
+We follow the same protocol as the authors on our experiments.